hael/SIMPLE/README.txt

 terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
-SIMPLE is distributed with the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SIMPLE is distributed with the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 INSTALLATION INSTRUCTIONS